Krassnig/CodeDraw/INTRODUCTION.md

 - `new Image(int width, int height)`
 - `new Image(int width, int height, Color backgroundColor)`

-Since images have the same capabilities as the `CodeDraw` class it is easy to draw on them.
+Images posses the same capabilities as the `CodeDraw` class, which makes it straightforward to draw on them.
-The example below loads an image then draws an orange circle onto the image and saves it as an edited image.
+The following example demonstrates loading an image, drawing an orange circle onto it, and saving the result as an edited image.

 ```java
 import codedraw.*;